stevecoppens/RealTimeTutor/README.md

 ## Configuration Options

-The application provides several configuration options through its GUI:
+Both versions provide several configuration options:

 - **System Prompt**: The initial instructions given to Gemini about its role and behavior
 - **Voice**: Choose from different voice options for Gemini's responses: